LarryWachira/bc-14-note-taking-application/README.md

 --------------------------------------------------------

 Note: The sync command is currently disabled due to a bug that breaks the exit command.
-It is still available to try in the sync-feature branch.
+It is still available on the sync-feature branch if you would like to try it out.